-Understanding how the housing characteristics of low-income households differ from the overall housing stock in Rochester may offer insights in developing more effective targeting of efficiency interventions.
-Low-income households in Rochester are more likely to live in renter-occupied, older (and therefore likely less-efficient) homes, pointing to energy savings measures as important poverty alleviation opportunities.
-Figure 4 shows that energy expenditures of extremely and very low-income households are similar to upper income households.
-For example, an education campaign might focus its resources on the two census tracts the mapping indicates
+Understanding how the housing characteristics of low-income households differ from the overall housing stock in Rochester may offer insights in developing effective targeting of efficiency interventions.
+Low-income households in Rochester are more likely to live in renter-occupied, older (and therefore likely less-efficient) homes, pointing to

 Figure 1.
-Number of housing units by housing type and area median income (2015) in Rochester, New York (Source: $SLED^4$)
+Number of housing units by housing type and AMI (2015) in Rochester, New York (Source: The LEAD Tool4)

 Figure 2.
-Average energy expenditures and energy burden for residential sector (2015) for Rochester, New York (Source: LEAD tool: https://openei.org/datasets/dataset/celica-data)
+Average energy expenditures and energy burden for the residential sector (2015) for Rochester, New York (Source: LEAD Tool data, https://data.openei.org/submissions/573)